|Guide||♦||18 Triplogs||1 Topic|

 Canyons are inherently risky.
 Flash floods occur without notice on sunny days.
 Technical skills & surrounding topography knowledge required yet does not eliminate risk.

 Frye canyon is a sweet short canyon by Mount Graham.
-There is little to no beta online for this canyon so I thought I would finally post some info on it to help others out.
+There is little to no beta online for this canyon, so I thought I would finally post some info on it to help others out.
 For such a good canyon, you get a good bang for your buck.
-Easy approach on a groomed trail without much elevation gain and the hike out is as simple as hiking around the reservoir and back up a dirt road!
-You will get wet and wetsuits would be needed if you are not doing this canyon in the dead of summer.
-The water was probably in the high 60s when we went late August.
+Easy approach on a groomed trail without much elevation gain, and the hike out is as simple as hiking around the reservoir and back up a dirt road!
+You will get wet, and wetsuits would be needed if you are not doing this canyon in the dead of summer.
+The water was probably in the high 60s when we went in late August.

-This canyon is extremely susceptible to lethal flash flooding.
-In sections, this canyon is very narrow with no possibility of escaping a flash flood.
+This canyon is extremely susceptible to fatal flash flooding.
+In sections, this canyon is very narrow, with no possibility of escaping a flash flood.
 The watershed upstream is huge, draining many square miles of the mountain up to its crest.
-Consider the current flow and look at the historical data of other trips to gauge comfort level with its flow (link below).
+Consider the current flow and look at other trips' historical data to gauge your comfort level with its flow (link below).
 Is there a possibility of heavy rain upstream?
 It can happen quickly, and there is a real possibility of death.
 Canyoneering in this type of canyon with potentially heavy rain is like playing Russian Roulette.
 You don’t want to be responsible for another’s death or your own due to ignorance.

 An example: look at the historical data for Aug 19th 2014.
-Started as “heavy” flow, but what some experienced C2/3 canyoneers might consider a doable level - so they head in (ignoring or not even knowing the bleak forecast).
-That afternoon while in the inner canyon the CFS jumps from 1.5 to over 20 within an hour - lethal levels within minutes!
+Started as a “heavy” flow, but what some experienced C2/3 canyoneers might consider a doable level - so they head in (ignoring or not even knowing the bleak forecast).
+That afternoon while in the inner canyon, the CFS jumps from 1.5 to over 20 within an hour - lethal levels within minutes!
 Highly unlikely that anyone would have survived these levels if in the inner narrows of this canyon.
 There are several CFS examples each year.